lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 (for example, at a conference, with an audience passively observing), Live Streaming programming [@haaranenProgrammingPerformanceLivestreaming2017], or used as a form of performing art (e.g. while creating computer music [@collinsLiveCodingLaptop2003]).
-A video recording demonstrating the technique can be found here: <https://vimeo.com/139316669>.
+A video recording demonstrating the participatory live coding technique can be found here: <https://vimeo.com/139316669>.

 ## Who uses it

 Participatory live coding is the main teaching method in workshops organised by the global non-profit called The Carpentries (<https://carpentries.org>), the umbrella organisation for Software Carpentry, Data Carpentry and Library Carpentry [@wilsonSoftwareCarpentryLessons2016].
-The Carpentries teaches participatory live coding explicitly as a teaching technique when training new instructors [@erinalisonbeckerCarpentriesInstructortrainingCarpentries2019].
+The Carpentries teaches participatory live coding explicitly as a technique when training new instructors [@erinalisonbeckerCarpentriesInstructortrainingCarpentries2019].
 Increasingly,
 university courses involving the teaching of programming or related techniques employ the method (<https://lexnederbragt.com/bios1100>)[@johnstonGraduateStudentledParticipatory2019].

 There is a limited body of research on the effectiveness of live coding in programming education.
 Most studies focus on non-participatory live coding, demonstrating the programming process and contrasting this with the use of static code on slides (see @rajRoleLivecodingLearning2018 and references therein, as well as [@rajLivecodingVsStatic2020]).
 So far, the technique show that live coding is as good as if not better than using static code examples [@rajRoleLivecodingLearning2018; @rubinEffectivenessLivecodingTeach2013] and thus is a recommended approach for teaching programming [@brownTenQuickTips2018; @wrightWhyWhenHow2020].

 The ten quick tips described below are aimed at those interested in applying the technique in to their own teaching.